Vampire (Buffy the Vampire Slayer): Description

 The vampire Amilyn in the non-canonical film.

 Vampires in the canonical Buffyverse differ significantly from their counterparts in the 1992 Buffy the Vampire Slayer movie.
 While the movie's vampires possess the ability to fly, maintain a relatively human appearance, and do not disintegrate into dust upon death, the vampires introduced in the first episode of the television series are portrayed as demonic spirits that inhabit human corpses.

 According to Rupert Giles, an occult expert in the series, when an ancient race of demons called the Old Ones were banished from Earth, the last one fed on a human and mixed their blood, creating the first vampire.
 This vampire then fed on other humans and made more of its kind, essentially becoming a biological weapon for the Old Ones against the human race.
 According to Illyria, a character in Angel, vampires existed during her time as an Old One—long before the rest were banished from the realm.
 Because of their partly human nature, vampires are considered impure by other demons.
+Since then, vampires have been both feared and fascinated by mankind.